ClickCease

 Employee Misconduct Registry: What Texas Healthcare Providers Need to Know Before Hiring

 When you run a healthcare facility in Texas, you are responsible for ensuring the people you hire will treat patients safely and with respect.
-That is why every provider covered under Texas law must check the Employee Misconduct Registry (EMR) annually and before bringing on new staff.
+That’s why every provider covered under Texas law must check the Employee Misconduct Registry (EMR) annually and before bringing on new staff.

 At Nichols Weitzner Thomas LLP, we guide healthcare organisations through every layer of state and federal regulation.
-Here is what Texas providers need to know about the EMR, how it affects hiring, and what steps to take to stay audit ready.
+Here’s what Texas providers need to know about the EMR, how it affects hiring, and what steps to take to stay audit-ready.

 What Is the Employee Misconduct Registry?

-The EMR lists unlicensed personnel who have committed reportable conduct such as abuse, neglect, or exploitation while working in certain care settings.
+The EMR lists unlicensed personnel (i.e., persons not already regulated via licensing boards) who have committed “reportable conduct” while working in certain care settings such as abuse, neglect, or exploitation of people receiving services.

 Why It Matters

-Hiring someone listed in the EMR can result in serious consequences.
+Hiring someone who’s listed in the EMR can have serious consequences:

-Under Texas Health and Safety Code Section 253.008, facilities must check the EMR before hiring and at least once every year after.
+Under Texas Health & Safety Code § 253.008, facilities and individual employers must check the EMR before hiring and at least once a year thereafter.

 Who Must Check the Registry

-You must check the EMR if you operate or employ under any of the following.
+You are required to check the EMR if you operate or employ under any of these categories:

 • Nursing facilities and intermediate care facilities